Facebook pixel About Buenos Aires | Pepperdine University | Pepperdine Community Skip to main content

 Laundry

 The homestay family will provide the students clean towels and linens.
-The laundry is done outside the house in "Lavaderos".
-Your family will indicate to you the location of closest one in the neighborhood.
+The personal laundry of students is done outside the house in "Lavaderos."
+Your host family will indicate to you the location of the closest one in the neighborhood.

 House Security

-The main entrance has a passcode, which is known only to staff and students.
-Casa Holden is open for students from 8:00am until 11:00pm.
+The main entrance has a fingerprint scanner, which only allows staff and students inside.There is also a guard booth right outside the entrance with security constantly serving as an additional safety measure.
+Casa Holden is open for students from 8:00 am until 11:00pm.
 Outside of this time, the house is locked.
 Only the visiting faculty members, who live in the house, along with Claudio and Lili, the housekeepers, have the keys.

 Guests/Visitors